CompilerProgramming/compilerprogramming.github.io/_sources/ez-lang.rst.txt

 The only primitive type in the language is the integer type ``Int``.
 The size of this type is unspecified, the default implementation is 64-bit integers.

-There is not a distinct boolean type, non-zero integer values evaluate as true, and ``0`` evaluates as false.
+There is not a distinct boolean type, non-zero integer values evaluate as true, and zero evaluates as false.

 Users can define one-dimensional arrays and structs.